 This type of medication reduces the size of the prostate gland by blocking hormones that spur the growth of your prostate gland.
 Dutasteride (Avodart) and finasteride (Proscar) are two types of 5-alpha reductase inhibitors.
 You’ll generally have to wait three to six months for symptom relief with 5-alpha reductase inhibitors.

 Taking a combination of an alpha blocker and a 5-alpha reductase inhibitor provides greater symptom relief than taking either one of these drugs alone, according to an article in Current Drug Targets.
-Combination therapy is often recommended when an alpha blocker or 5-alpha reductase inhibitor aren’t working on their own.
+Combination therapy is often recommended when an alpha blocker or 5-alpha reductase inhibitor isn’t working on its own.
 Common combinations that doctors prescribe are finasteride and doxazosin or dutasteride and tamsulosin (Jalyn).
 The dutasteride and tamsulosin combination comes as two drugs combined into a single tablet.

 There are minimally invasive surgery options when drug therapy isn’t enough to relieve BPH symptoms.
 These procedures include transurethral microwave thermotherapy (TUMT).
 Microwaves destroy prostate tissue with heat during this outpatient procedure.

 TUMT will not cure BPH.
 The procedure does cut down urinary frequency, makes it easier to urinate, and reduces weak flow.
 It doesn’t solve the problem of incomplete emptying of the bladder.

 TUNA stands for transurethral needle ablation.
 High-frequency radio waves, delivered through twin needles, burn a specific region of the prostate in this procedure.
 TUNA results in better urine flow and relieves BPH symptoms with fewer complications than invasive surgery.

 This outpatient procedure can cause a burning sensation.
 The sensation can be managed by using an anesthetic to block the nerves in and around the prostate.